okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-02-0/index.md

 ### Imported Hashed User Passwords Generally Available

-Use of imported hashed passwords when creating or updating users in the [Users API](/docs/api/resources/users) is now Generally Available (GA). <!--OKTA-205592-->
+Use of imported hashed passwords when creating or updating users in the [Users API](/docs/reference/api/users) is now Generally Available (GA). <!--OKTA-205592-->

 ### Inline Hooks

-[Inline Hooks](/use_cases/inline_hooks/) enable you to integrate your own custom functionality into Okta process flows.
-The framework to support them is now in Early Access (EA). <!--OKTA-205011-->
+[Inline Hooks](/docs/concepts/inline-hooks/) enable you to integrate your own custom functionality into Okta process flows.
+The framework to support them is now in Early Access (EA/). <!--OKTA-205011-->

 ### Token Inline Hook

-The [Token Inline Hook](/use_cases/inline_hooks/token_hook/token_hook) enables you to integrate your own custom functionality into the process of minting OAuth 2.0 and OpenID Connect tokens. <!--OKTA-206634-->
+The [Token Inline Hook](/docs/reference/token-hook/) enables you to integrate your own custom functionality into the process of minting OAuth 2.0 and OpenID Connect tokens. <!--OKTA-206634-->

 ### Signature and Digest Algorithms for Template WS-Fed Apps